-The measures that specified business operators (excluding lawyers; the same shall apply in this section except for (8) and Table 2-1) are obligated to implement and the measures related to identification by lawyers are described in (1) to (8) and Table 2-1 below.
+The measures that specified business operators (excluding lawyers; the same shall apply in this section except for (12) and Table 2-1) are obligated to implement and the measures related to identification by lawyers are described in (1) to (12) and Table 2-1 and 2-2 below.
 (1) Verification at the time of a transaction (Article 4)

-In conducting the specified transactions with customers, etc. who are natural persons, specified business operators (refer to Table 2-2 for both of them) are required to verify their identification data (the name, address, and date of birth) by asking the customers to provide their identification documents, such as a driver's license.
+In conducting the specified transactions with customers, etc. who are natural persons, specified business operators (refer to Table 2-3 for both of them) are required to verify their identification data (the name, address, and date of birth) by asking the customers to provide their identification documents, such as a driver's license.
 If the customer, etc. is a legal person, the specified business operator must check its identification data (the name and location of the head office or main office) by asking a natural person who is actually in charge of the specified transactions for the legal person to provide a document such as a certificate of registered information.
-Furthermore, unless the specified business operator is either a judicial scrivener, administrative scrivener, certified public accountant, or tax account (hereinafter referred to as a "judicial scrivener, etc."), the specified business operator must verify the purpose of transactions of the customer, etc. and its occupation if the customer, etc. is a natural person or the details of the business and the person substantially controlling the management of business if the customer, etc. is a legal person.
+Furthermore, unless the specified business operator is either a judicial scrivener, certified administrative procedures specialists, certified public accountant, or certified tax accountant (hereinafter referred to as a "judicial scrivener, etc."), the specified business operator must verify the purpose of transactions of the customer, etc. and its occupation if the customer, etc. is a natural person or the details of the business and the person substantially controlling the management of business if the customer, etc. is a legal person.Note 1

-For transactions that have a high risk of being related to ML/TF, where there is a suspicion of pretending to be a customer, etc., specified business operators are required to use a more stringent method than usual to verify items related to verification at the time of transactions (limited to the verification of identification data in the case of a judicial scrivener, etc.).
-Moreover, in cases where the transaction involves the transfer of assets worth more than \$2 million, specified business operators are required to verify information concerning sources of wealth and sources of funds of customers, etc. to the extent necessary to determine whether reporting of suspicious transactions is necessary.
+For high-risk transactions, Note specified business operators are required to use a more stringent method than usual to verify items related to verification at the time of transactions (limited to the verification of identification data in the case of a judicial scrivener, etc.).
+Moreover, in cases where the transaction involves the transfer of assets worth more than $\S 2$ million, specified business operators are required to verify information concerning sources of wealth and sources of funds of customers, etc. to the extent necessary to determine whether reporting of suspicious transactions is necessary.
 (For details, see the JAFIC Website.)
+Note 2